csfx-py/hacktober2020/README.md

 # hacktober2020

-make pull requests and enjoy the month
+Make pull requests and enjoy the month